MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/6-open-iot-edge-gateway-device-ports-for-communication-with-downstream-devices.md

 1. With these three ports open on the Network Security Group (NSG), the downstream devices will be able to connect to the IoT Edge Gateway using either MQTT, AMQP, or HTTPS protocols.

-Congratulations, that's the end of the module!
-In the next module, we will create a downstream device identity in IoT Hub.
+Congratulations, that's the end of the unit!
+In the next unit, we will create a downstream device identity in IoT Hub.